Why Marry?

 I've wrestled quite a bit with the idea of limited data.
 How can we know when we have found "the one"?
 Is it possible to be prepared for marriage in a way that makes divorce not a possibility to begin with?
 The reality is that even given an unrealistic amount of data, you could never be certain that you had found the answer to these questions.
 I believe these questions are flawed in the sense that they are the wrong questions to ask.

 As I've reflected on marriage, the answer to the question of "why marry?" has become obvious.
 We answer this question without knowing it every single day but simply fail to see the relationship between the beliefs that govern our every action and a decision that seems to big to make.
 Ultimately, it boils down to our morality.
-We believe that treating others with a higher degree of kindness and care than we give to ourselves is "right".
-We believe that the journey of becoming more responsible and more capable is "right".
-The closer a person gets to these ideals the more "good" they are.
-Marriage is perhaps one of the highest aims someone who shares our morality can have.
-A successful marriage is exactly all of these things which we deem as "right".
-It is another, and arguably the best, chance to live in accordance with the beliefs you use to guide yourself through every other avenue of life.
+We believe that treating others with a higher degree of kindness and care than we give to ourselves is right.
+We believe that the journey of becoming more responsible and more capable is right.
+The closer a person gets to these ideals the better of a person they are.
+Marriage is one of the highest aims someone who shares this morality can have.
+A successful marriage is exactly all of these things which we deem as right.
+It is arguably the best opportunity to live in accordance with the beliefs you use to guide yourself through every other avenue of life.

 Responsibility